mth/yeti/doc/reference.rst

 +--------------------+--------------------------------------------------------+

-Yeti doesn't have a concept of primitive types outside of Java method signatures, but if conversion with primitive type is possible if it would be with corresponding ~java.lang type.
+Yeti doesn't have a concept of primitive types outside of Java method signatures, but conversion with primitive type is possible if it would be with corresponding ~java.lang type.

 Conversion from Yeti *list* into Java array is always possible, when the